 In this passage we learn that we must meet Jesus personally so that we may know God and his grace through his Son Jesus Christ.
-In addition, we must pray that many Sauls of this nation may meet Jesus very personally and receive his grace and holy mission.
-In this way, may God raise North America as a kingdom of priests and a holy nation for world salvation, one person at a time.
+We must pray that many Sauls of this nation may meet Jesus very personally so that they may come to know God and his grace through his Son Jesus Christ.